tijn28/Starcraft/README.md

 The environment interface standard ([EIS](https://github.com/eishub/eis/wiki "EIS")) has been developed to facilitate connecting software agents to environments.

-For more information please see the [Wiki](https://github.com/eishub/Starcraft/wiki "Wiki").
+For more information please see the [Wiki](https://github.com/eishub/Starcraft/wiki "Wiki") and/or the [Manual](https://github.com/eishub/Starcraft/blob/master/doc/Resources/StarCraft%20Environment%20Manual.pdf "StarCraft Environment Manual").
 For tech trees see [TechTrees](http://www.teamliquid.net/forum/brood-war/226892-techtree-pictures "TechTrees").

 ### Current status
 - All units can be controlled by the MAS.